maxaham/Batch-Flow-Shop/README.md

 ### Mathematical Framework
 The mathematical framework necessary to create a Model Simulation: relate each of the assumptions to a part of the math
-- Though a job doesn't
+- Though a job doesn't execute out of order, it may leave some wokrstations untouched.
+Cookie 1 is a good example.
-- What does a job shop do
+- Yeilds are computed based on experience at a bakery
+- Yeilds are for a 1x batch size
-Future work in this section
+Future work to come in this section

 #### Yields
 - M1: Mixer - Raw dough (D)